William Phelps (colonist): From Crewkerne

 Phelps and Servin's identification of the origin of William Phelps in Tewkesbury was based solely on an estimate of his birth date, derived from what was thought to be his age of 72 at death on July 14, 1672.
 Oliver Phelps located a William Phelps who was baptized in Tewkesbury on August 19, 1599, and thus identified him as the original immigrant.
 He also believed that George Phelps was William's brother, despite the fact that they could not locate any records for a George Phelps in Tewkesbury.
 Recent genetic research has shown no biological relationship between the descendants of William and George Phelps.

 Additionally, the will of William Phelps' mother Dorothy in Tewkesbury, probated on May 5, 1617, mentioned a brother-in-law, Edward Phelps.
 His will in turn, probated on July 1, 1637, named as overseer of his estate his nephew, William Phelps, likely placing William Phelps of Tewkesbury in England and not across the Atlantic in the Massachusetts Bay.

 More recent expert research has identified William Phelps of Crewkerne, Somersetshire, England as the immigrant.

 Family

 Phelps was married twice: (1) Mary (surname unknown), buried in England in 1626, and (2) Anne Dover, who accompanied him and children from both marriages to Dorchester, Massachusetts, a town later annexed by the city of Boston.
 The names and birthdates of the children correspond to the records later found in the American colony.

 Marriage to Mary

-Phelps was born in Crewkerne, England and is estimated to have married his first wife Mary sometime between 1615–1618, as their first child William was baptized at Crewkerne on September 9, 1618.
+Phelps was born in Crewkerne, England and is estimated to have married his first wife Mary sometime between 1615 and 1618, as their first child William was baptized at Crewkerne on September 9, 1618.
 Mary and William had four children, all baptized before 1625 at Crewkerne: William, Samuel, an unnamed infant who died young, and Nathaniel.
 Mary was buried at Crewkerne on August 13, 1626.